 Used Car: 2012 Volkswagen Golf Review

-With great safety scores, reviewer-liked engines and sporty, refined handling, the 2012 Volkswagen Golf is a formidable choice among small cars.
+With reviewer-liked engines and sporty, composed handling, the 2012 Volkswagen Golf is a formidable choice among small cars.

-The 2012 Golf won over reviewers with its nimble handling, comfortable ride and impressive powertrain configurations.
-While the Golf’s base five-cylinder engine didn’t receive much press when it was new, reviewers loved the available turbodiesel four-cylinder engine, which offers great fuel economy and ample torque.
+While the 2012 Volkswagen Golf’s base five-cylinder engine didn’t receive much press when it was new, reviewers loved the available turbodiesel four-cylinder engine, which offers great fuel economy and ample torque.
 With an automatic transmission, gas-powered Golf models achieve 24/31 mpg city/highway, which is low for the class.
 However, the diesel Golf gets 30/42 mpg, which is outstanding for an affordable small car.
-The Golf’s reliability score is below average for the class.
+The 2012 Golf won over reviewers with its nimble handling and comfortable ride.

 Other Cars to Consider

-Reviewers considered the 2012 Mazda3 one of the sportier choices in the class, and a new Skyactiv engine choice for 2012 helps it achieve very good fuel economy.
-The Mazda3 also earns a great safety score and better reliability score than the Golf.
+Reviewers considered the 2012 Mazda3 one of the sportiest choices in the class, and a new Skyactiv engine choice for 2012 helps it achieve very good fuel economy.

 The 2012 Ford Focus was well-liked by reviewers for its refined driving dynamics and high-quality interior.
-Like the Mazda3, the Focus has good reliability and safety scores, and it gets good fuel economy for the class.
+Like the Mazda3, the Focus gets good fuel economy for the class.